 Imagine a scenario where an evil super-genius finds a way to suck all the oxygen out of the air, then buries it in the ground.
-Sound like the stuff of comic books?
+Sounds like the stuff of comic books?
 Well, yes, if we're talking about oxygen.
 But scientists are working on a way to do just that with carbon dioxide.
 Why capture carbon dioxide from the air?
-To combat global warming.
+To combat global warming and climate change.

 Carbon dioxide (CO2) is a natural gas that allows sunlight to reach the Earth but also prevents some of the sun's heat from radiating back into space, thus warming the planet.
 Scientists call this warming the greenhouse effect.
 When this effect occurs naturally, it warms the Earth enough to sustain life.
-In fact, if we had no greenhouse effect, our planet would be an average temperature of minus 22 degrees Fahrenheit (minus 30 degrees Celsius) [source: UNEP].
+In fact, if we had no greenhouse effect, the planet's average surface temperature would be just 0 degrees Fahrenheit (-18 degrees Celsius) [source: Lang].
 Sure, the skiing might be great, but we'd all be too dead to enjoy it.

 Carbon capture involves trapping the carbon dioxide at its emission source, transporting it to a storage location (usually deep underground) and isolating it.
-This means we could potentially grab excess CO2 right from the power plant, creating greener energy.
+This means we could potentially block excess CO2 from entering the atmosphere.

 In this article, we'll look at some of the existing and emerging carbon capture and storage methods.